 - Time Management

-At the top of the list is Verbal Communication and rightly so as all jobs irrespective of the industry it falls into will require the individual to interact with others.
+At the top of the ‘Top Skills Employers are Looking For’ list is Verbal Communication.
+All jobs irrespective of the industry it falls into will require the individual to interact with others.
 Being able to express ideas clearly and confidently in speech is beneficial in most job roles.
 Depending on the role, more significance will be placed on this skill if the individual will need the ability to speak to customers or present to large audiences

 The ability to working confidently within a group was deemed skill number two.
 Being able to prove that you’re a team player but also the ability to manage and delegate to others and take on responsibility is always something important to possess.